Psychology 111: Introductory Psychology

 This course will survey various models of the mind-body interaction as related to physical health.
 Topics may include: psychoneuroimmunology, the role of stress on mental and physical health, psychosomatic disorders, behavioral medicine, and the psychology of illness and wellness.
 Recommended for pre-med, pre-physical therapy, and pre-occupational therapy majors.
 Prerequisite: 111.
 Typically offered every other year.

-Psychology 347: Tests and Measurements
+Psychology 347: Advanced Statistics and Measurement

 Develops the most basic concepts of evaluating psychological measures: reliability, validity, and normative data and then proceeds to show how these principles can be used to evaluate new and existing measures.
 Topics covered include basic review of descriptive statistics, ability and achievement assessment, personality assessment, and factor analysis.
 Prerequisite: 221.
 Typically offered every other year.